Keepers of Great Bear

 “We’re going up there?” says one of the interns.
 “I can’t!”

 But she does, and comes back glowing and grinning, having seen a centuries-old burial box considered so sacred that only members of the First Nations are permitted to approach it.
 And that’s not all.
 By the time the group returns home that night, they’ve touched the shells of clams consumed by generations past, snacked on a freshly cracked-open sea urchin, spotted two killer whales and bushwhacked into an island forest where no one else had walked in living memory.

 The landscape is all part of life in the Great Bear Rainforest, which extends some 250 miles and encompasses 19 million acres along Canada’s Pacific coast.
-TNC Canada, The Nature Conservancy’s Canadian affiliate, has played a vital supporting role in creating permanent protection for this astonishing ecosystem.
+Nature United, The Nature Conservancy’s Canadian affiliate, has played a vital supporting role in creating permanent protection for this astonishing ecosystem.
 Among its many programs here over the past decade, TNC helped establish the Supporting Emerging Aboriginal Stewards (SEAS) initiative in three Great Bear communities.

 In recent decades, the Kitasoo/Xai’xais have used their aboriginal rights to effectively assert authority over their territory and take the lead on managing its natural resources.
 That makes reconnecting kids to traditional roles as land stewards a critical conservation investment.
 They will be the next generation of decision-makers for Great Bear’s forests and waters.

 Not long ago, there was no Great Bear Rainforest, merely the “Mid-Coast Timber Supply Area.”
 The poetic rebranding dates to the mid-1990s, when a coalition of environmental groups launched a powerful campaign against old-growth logging in one of the world’s largest and last intact coastal temperate rainforests.